dddd-zdf/Lost-It/README.md

     * Added scheduled notification
     * Made map and image required field when adding a post
     * Made pictures shown on details page from the storage
+    * UI design fix

+#### Future Works:

+- Allow users to upload from gallery.
+- Improve UI on detail page
+- Reorganize the firebase data structure to use references

 #### Screenshots 3: